How we Handle Complaints

 - If you are unhappy with the outcome of our investigation you may take up your complaint with the Legal Ombudsman, the independent complaints body for complaints about lawyers, at the conclusion of our consideration of your complaint.
 The Ombudsman is not able to consider your complaint until it has first been investigated by Chambers.
-Please note that the Legal Ombudsman has a 6 year time limit from the date of the act or omission about which you are complaining within which to make your complaint.
+Please note that (as above) from April 2023 the Legal Ombudsman has a one year time limit from the date of the act or omission about which you are complaining (or when you should have realised that there was cause for complaint) within which to make your complaint.
 You can write to them at:

 PO Box 15870,

 Telephone number: 0300 555 0333